 Before diving into differences, let’s first answer the fundamental question: what is quota sampling in research?

 The quota sampling is a non-prosperity sampling technique where the researcher selects participants based on a specific quota that reflects the characteristics of the population.
-For academic studies or professional projects such as Dissertation Writing Help, this method ensures representation of key demographics.
+For academic studies or professional projects such as Dissertation Writing Help Uk, this method ensures representation of key demographics.

-What is quota sample in research? - Kota sampling is a non-prosperity sampling technique where the sample is chosen to reflect the ratio of certain characteristics within the population.
-Researchers divide the population into subgroups (such as age or gender) and then select a predetermined number of participants from each subgroup, showing the sample to the distribution of population on those characteristics.
+What is quota sample in research? - Quota sampling is a non-probability sampling technique where the sample is chosen to reflect the ratio of certain characteristics within the population.
+Researchers divide the population into subgroups (such as age or gender) and then select a predetermined number of participants from each subgroup, ensuring the sample reflects the overall population distribution on those characteristics—an approach commonly used in social research projects conducted by UK students.

 How it works: